-Quantity of Bids Submitted (in Thousands of Tons)
+$Quantity\ of\ Bids\ Submitted\ (in\ Thousands\ of\ Tons)$

-C. SUMMARY OF PURCHASES OF ALLOWANCES IN AUCTION 4
+C. SUMMARY OF PURCHASES OF ALLOWANCES IN AUCTION 5

-The purchase of most allowances by compliance entities and their affiliates is encouraging, because compliance entities generally value the allowances most highly.
-In the 2009 vintage offering, awards were widely distributed across 48 bidders with four bidders purchasing two million tons or more, nine bidders purchasing one million tons or more, and 18 bidders purchasing 250,000 tons or more.
-In the 2012 vintage offering, awards were distributed across 12 bidders with three bidders purchasing approximately 74 percent of the allowances and five additional bidders each purchasing 25,000 tons or more.
+In the 2009 vintage offering, awards were widely distributed across 34 bidders with five bidders purchasing two million tons or more, nine bidders purchasing one million tons or more, and 19 bidders purchasing 250,000 tons or more.
+In the 2012 vintage offering, awards were distributed across 12 bidders with four bidders purchasing approximately 79 percent of the allowances and seven additional bidders each purchasing 25,000 tons or more.